tavgar/JSMiner/README.md

 - `-allow` allowlist file.
 Sources whose names end with any suffix listed in this file are ignored.
 - `-rules` extra regex rules YAML file.
 - `-endpoints` return only HTTP endpoints (default includes all matches)
-- `-posts` return only HTTP POST request endpoints
+- `-posts` return HTTP POST request endpoints with any parameters
 - `-external` follow external scripts and imports (default `true`)
 - `-render` render pages with headless Chrome (Chrome/Chromium must be installed)
 - `-output` write output to file instead of stdout.